 Who was Dionysus?

-Occupations or lifestyles associated with Dionysus include acting, addiction, addiction counselling, alcohol counselling, alcoholism, bartending, bookie, brewing, croupier, dancing, drug dealing, gambling, gangster, modelling, musician, rehab, theatre and oil baron.
+Occupations or lifestyles associated with Dionysus include acting, addiction, addiction counseling, alcohol counseling, alcoholism, bartending, bookie, brewing, croupier, dancing, drug dealing, gambling, gangster, modeling, musician, rehab, theatre, and oil baron.

 The Dionysus Archetype

 As a result of Dionysus’ association with transformation, for example of grape juice into wine and the transformational power of alcohol on the human mind, the Dionysus archetype has in turn become associated with the transformational powers of magic and the manipulative power over the mind and body which magicians can hold.